Robotics-Project-2024-2025/Manipulator_UR5_Project/README.md

  ┗ Latex source                    # Folder with Original files from which the pdf was generated
 ```

+The `ros2_ur5_interface is from Falqueto Placido`, also known as pla10 on GitHub ([link of the project here](https://github.com/pla10/ros2_ur5_interface.git)).
-ros2_ur5_interface is a modified version of the git kindly offered from Placido ([link here](https://github.com/pla10/ros2_ur5_interface.git)), so that it will work better with our part.
+We modified some of his files to make them work better with our part.

 [Back to top](#table-of-contents)